objeck/objeck-lsp/README.md

 # Objeck LSP
 LSP support for [Objeck](https://github.com/objeck/objeck-lang) will be incorporated into v6.0.
 Diagnostic functionality (i.e. compiling code, finding symbols, code completion, etc.) will be built in libraries that ship with the tool chain.
-The [LSP](https://microsoft.github.io/language-server-protocol/specification) sever is standalone, written in Objeck and exposes a TCP socket interface.
-The backend handles client requests, formats responses and maintains the state of the in-memory document.
+The [LSP](https://microsoft.github.io/language-server-protocol/specification) server is standalone, written in Objeck and exposes a TCP socket interface.
+The backend handles client requests, formats responses and maintains the state of in-memory documents.

 ![alt text](images/design.svg "Objeck LSP")